-"(4) Limitation on other liability.--A service provider's compliance with paragraph (2) shall not subject the service provider to liability for copyright infringement with respect to the material identified in the notice provided under subsection (c)(1)(C).
+"(4) LIMITATION ON OTHER LIABILITY.-A service provider's compliance with paragraph (2) shall not subject the service provider to liability for copyright infringement with respect to the material identified in the notice provided under subsection (c)(1)(C).

-"(h) Subpoena To Identify Infringer .--
+"(h) SUBPOENA TO IDENTIFY INFRINGER.-

-"(1) Request.--A copyright owner or a person authorized to act on the owner's behalf may request the clerk of any United States district court to issue a subpoena to a service provider for identification of an alleged infringer in accordance with this subsection.
+"(1) REQUEST.---A copyright owner or a person authorized to act on the owner's behalf may request the clerk of any United States district court to issue a subpoena to a service provider for identification of an alleged infringer in accordance with this subsection.

-"(2) Contents of request .-- The request may be made by filing with the clerk---
+"(2) CONTENTS OF REQUEST.-The request may be made

-"(A) a copy of a notification described in subsection (c)(3)(A);

-"(B) a proposed subpoena; and
+(c)(3)(A); "(B) a proposed subpoena; and